bernardm/todo-js/docs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The application can be [accessed online][hosted-url] for free.
+Data is saved in the browser on your local machine.
+No data is sent to the server.
 To get a local copy up and running follow these steps.

 ### Prerequisites